Anooppandikashala/CGPA/README.md

-## C G P A Calculator
+## S G P A Calculator

 ### About

-Simple CGPA calculator for semester 3 to 8 calicut university
+Simple SGPA calculator for semester 3 to 8 calicut university

 ----